moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 The **ros2_control URDF Modification** pane helps modify the robot URDF to work with `ros2_control <https://control.ros.org/master/index.html>`_.

+.. note:: If your robot's URDF/xacro already includes a ``ros2_control.xacro``, you can skip this step.

 This modification adds tags for command and state interfaces for each joint in the defined move groups.
 The ``command_interface`` tags define the types of commands that can be sent to control the joint.